osomhegyi/SalmonStocks-MPT/README.md

 ### Redesigning Modern Portfolio Theory to Improve Spatial Recovery Planning for Oregon Coast Coho Salmon

 #### Description
 The purpose of this repository is to present the code for the 2024 University of California, Santa Barbara Bren School of Environmental Science & Management Master’s Group Project: Redesigning Modern Portfolio Theory to Improve Spatial Recovery Planning for Oregon Coast Coho Salmon.
+The data needed to run this code can be downloaded from DRYAD.
+To run this analysis the user will need to clone this repository to their local drive and download the data.
+The user will then need to add the 'data' folder to their cloned repository without changing any naming system.

-To run this analysis the user must run each folder and its contents in chronological order starting with folder `1_abundance`.
+To start the user must run each folder and its contents in chronological order starting with folder `1_abundance`.

 *Contributors*